some of iva debt.can i change to another company!

 This is not by any means putting the blame on IPs because it is quite obvious that it is down to the creditors imposing stricter and tighter regimes.

 Leaving it to the IPs and their staff to work out what is afordable & realistic for the debtor has got to be the sensible option!

-Who is onlineUsers browsing this forum: Google [Bot] and 10 guests
+Who is onlineUsers browsing this forum: GavinH and 12 guests

 Ask the IVA Experts a QuestionSimply complete form and you will get an answer from our IVA Experts (multiple replies within an hour *)